Contents

 If you include a specified admin that is no longer a member of any group synced into Duo, then the sync marks the admin for deletion.
 Admins pending deletion will be deleted in seven (7) days.
 In that time, if the admin is re-added to a synced group, the admin will be restored.

-In addition to syncing individual admins by email from the directory's details page, you can also perform an individual sync on an existing Duo admin by visiting that admin's properties page in the Duo Admin Panel and clicking the Sync This Admin link at the top-right.
+In addition to syncing individual admins by email address from the directory's details page, you can also perform an individual sync on an existing Duo admin by visiting that admin's properties page in the Duo Admin Panel and clicking the Sync This Admin link at the top-right.

 Individual Admin Sync using Admin API